NewChromantics/Vrpm_WordpressContent/_pages/matterport-service-partner.md

   - "0"
 sections_3_copy:
   - |
-    <h3>To experience a VR ready immersive tour or to speak to VRPM please call on 020 3488 0506 or...</h3>
+    To experience a VR ready immersive tour or to speak to VRPM please call on 020 3488 0506 or...

     <a class="btn" href="http://www.vrpm.co.uk/contact/">Contact Us</a>

-    <h3>For estate and letting agents VRPM can offer all in one marketing solutions with floor plans and pictures.</h3>
+    For estate and letting agents VRPM can offer all in one marketing solutions with floor plans and pictures.
 sections_3_three_column_content_0_copy:
   - ""
 sections_3_three_column_content_1_copy: